Get a great article like this in your Inbox each month

 Staff should also be trained on password security.
 The best practice these days is to store passwords in a password safe such as LastPass and 1Password.
 These password safes work by storing an encrypted version of the passwords in a way that even the companies themselves can’t retrieve them.

-With an increase in remote work, staff who need to access PHI should do so from a work laptop only.
-The work machine should have all antivirus software updated and only connect to a secure home WIFI network.
 For general security, staff should be vigilant that every computer that connects to their home network should also have antivirus software installed and every computer that’s on this network should be protected in the same way as an office workstation.

 Ensure – both for personal protection and for PHI – to implement either a lock code, biometric-enabled fingerprint or face ID for any mobile device.
 That means that if someone gets hold of your phone somehow, they won’t be able to access any sensitive information it may contain.

-Practices need to make it very clear that staff should not send text messages containing PHI to other staff – and this includes surgeons.
+Practices need to make it very clear that staff should not send text messages containing PHI to other staff — and this includes surgeons.
 Additionally, staff should not use personal email accounts to send PHI as this may not be secure.
-Staff should only use their work emails or HIPAA compliant messaging apps to transfer PHI and communicate about patient data.
-This will guarantee end-to-end encryption and is the only secure way to communicate.

 For additional security, set up two-factor authentication for all accounts.
 This means in addition to needing a password to log in, users get a notification – usually to their cell phone – to make sure that they are actually the person trying to log in.